 As a mom who keeps her circle of friends pretty small, let me tell you, I’ve never longed for more mom friends after becoming a mother myself.

 There’s just something about connecting with other moms who just get it.
+And trust me, it’ll come in extremely helpful during those early weeks.

 However, if you’re still in the early stages of building those motherhood friendships, making sure you have your partner, family, and current friends in your circle is key.